DiscourseGraphs/obsidian-lab-example/README.md

 The discourse graph plugin implements a tldraw canvas (distinct from the canvas feature that ships with Obsidian) that allows you to create and manipulate discourse nodes and relations visually.

-# The Decisions and Conventions files

-This vault contains two notes, _DECISIONS.md_ and _Conventions.md_, that function as short guides to how this vault was designed.
-- _DECISIONS.md_ records the design decisions involved in the creation of the vault.
-- _Conventions.md_ records certain assumptions about how a vault like this might be used.

 # Getting Started